 The traditional method of deadheading was to cut off the shoot, some 3 to 5 leaves below the spent flower.
 More recently it has been shown that roses perform better when they carry more foliage.
 The current recommendation for deadheading is simply to carefully snap off dead flower heads at the abscission layer.
 This is a swollen part of the stem below the bloom, where the rosehip would naturally be shed and is normally where the first leaflets can be found.

 Have you got roses to be proud of?
 Or perhaps you want to show us how you are getting on with your bloom.
-Contact us via our social media sites, or alternatively, leave a comment below.
+Contact us via our social media sites.